Back to home pageProfessional Education

 Career Preparation

 To prepare for a career in histotechnology, a student must have a strong background in sciences such as biology, chemistry and math.
 The career of histotechnologist requires the combination of a bachelor's degree plus clinical education in an accredited histotechnologist program or a bachelor's degree and on-the-job training.
-Beaumont has one of only ten accredited histotechnology programs in the United States.
+Corewell Health has one of only ten accredited histotechnology programs in the United States.

 Students who elect to enter an accredited histotechnology program may do so by two routes.